aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 This is a simple pipeline that will intake Word docx files, and correct any spelling, grammar and tone mistakes before outputting a corrected version of the document.
 Messages will be sent so users can be updated when the document standardization process succeeds or fails.

-**Use case**: the customer wanted a solution where multiple ESL speakers could write documents in English using everyday language, and then have Bedrock update the casual tone of the documents to a business professional tone.
+**Use case**: the customer wanted a solution where multiple ESL speakers could write documents in English using everyday language.
+Bedrock will update the casual tone of the documents to a business professional tone.

 ## How the Pipeline Works
 1. A user updloads a .docx file to the S3 InputBucket and triggers a PutObject S3 notification